tutuf/tutuf.github.io/index.md

 ---
 # tutuf is a

-small company founded in 2007 thatdoes web development.Since 2009 we build and maintain [Bulgaria’s #10 online shop](https://laptop.bg).
+small company founded in 2007 that does web development.
+We build and maintain [Bulgaria’s #10 online shop](https://laptop.bg) since 2009.

 We work in small iterations, looping frequently between understanding client requirements, coding and deploying.
 We review our code and cover it with automated tests.